 If you are using Brave, disable all the options under "Social Media Blocking" and change your default Search Engine to a privacy respecting alternative (you can add a custom search engine by navigating to that site then checking your settings while still there).
 Under "Additional settings," make sure that third-party cookies are blocked under "Privacy and Security," and then under the "Security" sub-option, enable "Use secure DNS" and select "With: NextDNS" from the dropdown menu (note: don't enable this if you plan to use a VPN as it may cause DNS leakages and affect privacy and functionality).

-If you are using Firefox, start by going to the first tab, “General,” and scroll all the way to the bottom where it says “Network Settings.”
+If you are using Firefox, start by going to the first tab, “General.”
+Under "Files and Applications," you'll want to check "Always ask you where to save files."
+This is a security improvement to ensure that nothing downloads without you noticing.
+Next, scroll down to "Firefox Updates."
+I recommend allowing Firefox to automatically install updates to ensure you're always using the msot recent version.
+Finally, scroll all the way to the bottom where it says “Network Settings.”
 Open this by clicking the gray “Settings” button, scroll to the bottom, and change "Cloudlfare" to "NextDNS" (note: don't enable this if you plan to use a VPN as it may cause DNS leakages and affect privacy and functionality).
 Click “Okay” then go to the "Search" tab.
 Under "Default Search Engine," select a privacy respecting search engine.
 Finally, visit the “Privacy & Security” tab.
 The first section is “Enhanced Tracking Protection.”
 Click the second option, “Strict.”
 I have never seen this cause any site breakage before, but if it does you can set it back to "Standard."
+Next scroll down to "Address Bar" and disable "Contextual suggestions."
 Last but not least, scroll to the bottom, under "HTTPS-Only Mode" and click "Enable HTTPS-Only Mode in all windows."

 Both Brave and Firefox have some usage-reporting settings that are enabled by default.
 These statistics are reported to Brave/Mozilla for the purpose of improving the browser.
 However, if you are uncomfortable submitting that data you can disable it.
 For Brave, go to "Additional settings" -> "Privacy and security" and uncheck "Automatically send completely private product analytics to Brave".
 For Firefox, uncheck all four boxes located under "Privacy & Security" -> "Firefox Data Collection and Use."